Sign In Register

 Safety Score

-Bainbridge has an average annual temperature of 46°F (8°C).
+Bainbridge experiences four distinct seasons with an average annual temperature of 46°F (8°C).
 Winters average 22°F in January while summers reach 69°F in July.
-Annual precipitation is 45.3 inches.
+The area gets 246 sunny days per year, above the national average.
+Annual precipitation totals 45.3 inches.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 1,017 feet.

 Temperature